Snowflake-Labs/sfquickstarts/site/sfguides/src/database_modeling_with_sqldbm/database_modeling_with_SqlDBM.md

 ## Snowflake Configuration
 Duration: 3

-1. Log in to your Snowflake trial account.
+* Log in to your Snowflake using an existing or trial account.
 ![Snowflake Log In Screen](assets/snowflake_login.png)

-2. Familiarize yourself with the UI if logging in for the first time in the [Snowflake UI Tour](https://docs.snowflake.com/en/user-guide/snowflake-manager.html#quick-tour-of-the-web-interface).
+* Familiarize yourself with the UI if logging in for the first time in the [Snowflake UI Tour](https://docs.snowflake.com/en/user-guide/snowflake-manager.html#quick-tour-of-the-web-interface).
 ![Snowflake Worksheets](assets/snowflake_worksheets.png)

-3. Ensure that your user has the following grants assigned to follow the Quickstart.
+* Ensure you are using the ACCOUNTADMIN role or that your role has the following grants assigned to follow the Quickstart.
 If not, we will provide sample DDL where needed.

 Privilege | Required for | Alternative
 ---------|----------|---------
  USAGE on SCHEMA | Bringing existing database into a SqlDBM project | Use sample DDL provided ALL on schema | Deploying changes back into Snowflake | N/A

+_If you wish to use an existing schema, skip this step._

+* create a database in Snowflake for deploying the SqlDBM sample project at the end of this quickstart.

+`create database ADVENTUREWORKSDW`

 <!-- ------------------------ -->
-## Create a New Project and Bring your Schema
+## Create a New SqlDBM Project
 Duration: 5

-After logging in to SqlDBM, you will be taken to the Projects Dashboard.
+After logging in to [SqlDBM](https://www.SqlDBM.com), you will be taken to the Projects Dashboard.
 Otherwise, select “Dashboard” from the top-right dropdown.

 ![Dashboard](assets/dashboard.jpg)

+### Option 1) Bring your existing Schema
 Follow the steps to create a Snowflake project and bring your schema:

-1. Click the “New Project” button at the top to get started.
+* Click the “New Project” button at the top to get started.

-2. Select “Snowflake” as the database type and click “Bring your database.”
+* Select “Snowflake” as the database type and click “Bring your database.”

 ![Creating a new project](assets/bring_your_db.jpg)

-3. Click the “Connect to DW” to create a live connection to Snowflake.
+* Click the “Connect to DW” to create a live connection to Snowflake.

 * Alternatively, run the GET_DDL command by hand and copy and paste the output onto the text area on the screen or save it in a file and upload via the “Drop your File” button.